movio/bramble/README.md

 ## Future work/not currently supported

-There is currently no support for subscriptions.
+There is currently no support for:

+  - Subscriptions
+  - Shared unions, interfaces, and input objects across services

+Check FAQ for details: https://movio.github.io/bramble/#/federation?id=restriction-on-subscription

 ## Contributing